Okipa/laravel-stuck-jobs-notifier/README.md

 And you will be notified as soon as some jobs will be stuck in the `failed_jobs` table for the number of days you configured.

-To check if everything is correctly configured, you can execute the following command to simulate and test the stuck jobs detection process:
+To check if everything is correctly configured, you can simulate stuck jobs detection:

 ```bash
 php artisan queue:stuck:simulate